Where possible, outpatient appointments will now take place over the phone.

 What happens if I need an interpreter?

-- Please ask a family member or friend to phone the hospital department at least 3 days before your appointment and tell us which language is needed, if you have not already done this.
+Please ask a family member or friend to phone the hospital department at least 3 days before your appointment and tell us which language your need.

-What should I do if I think that a phone clinic appointment is not appropriate for me?
+What if I think a phone clinic appointment is not appropriate?

-If you have difficulty communicating by phone, because, for example, you are deaf or hard of hearing, or have a learning difficulty, please ask a friend or relative to phone your hospital department for you.
-They will discuss alternative options with you.
+If you have difficulty communicating by phone, because, for example, you have hearing loss, a learning disability and/or autism, please ask a friend or relative to phone your hospital department to discuss alternative options.

 Please speak to a member of staff before or during your visit to the hospital if you require translation support to access Patient Information.
 Please ring the phone number on your appointment letter, if you have one.